 CHILDREN’S CENTER DIRECTOR

 I was born and raised in the country in Arizona and married my husband who serves in the USCG in 2010.
 We have two beautiful children Lola and Elijah.
 I have been teaching preschool and in the childcare field for the past 10 years.
 I am in my 3rd year at Grand Canyon University where I am obtaining my Bachelor’s of Science in Early Childhood Education.
 We moved to Virginia in 2018 where I began my employment here at Deep Creek United Methodist Children’s Center.

 Bio coming soon!

-ADMINISTRATIVE ASSISTANT, CHILDREN’S CENTER
+ASSISTANT DIRECTOR, CHILDREN’S CENTER

 Jenn has lived in the Hampton Roads area the majority of her lifetime, and was raised by two Marines.
 She completed her Bachelors of the Arts in English with an emphasis in literature at Old Dominion University in May 2018 and began working with DCUMCC in December 2018.
 In her time at DCUMCC, she has worked as a teacher’s assistant, a lead teacher, and most recently as Amanda Amos’ assistant.
 Jenn is passionate about childcare, live music, and animals.
 She currently resides in Portsmouth with her spouse, their dog, and their three cats.